Prague, Czech Republic – If the road to inequality is paved with good intentions, Czech women might know one or two things we don’t.

 “Some employers are also becoming aware that maternity leaves and flexible working arrangements can be beneficial for the company,” Hana Stelzerová from CWL tells Kafkadesk.
 “Helping employees take some time off and reboot can be good for long-term retainment, keeping experienced workers and avoiding too much turnover and fluctuation in the workforce.”

-Small but encouraging signs that the mindset might be shifting towards greater equality and inclusivity despite the multiple hurdles still standing in the way.
+Small but encouraging signs that the mindset might be shifting towards greater equality and inclusivity despite the multiple hurdles standing in the way.

 This article is published as part of a project to promote independent digital media in Central and Eastern Europe funded by the National Endowment for Democracy and coordinated by Notes from Poland.